priiduneemre/dotfiles/README.md

 ln -s ~/dotfiles/.config/Code/User/settings.json ~/.config/Code/User/settings.json
 ```

-**Note:** you should incorporate your own preferences first, then replace the original files with
+**Note:** Merge your existing preferences into the cloned files first, then replace the original
-the symlinks.
+files with symlinks to the repository.

 ## Feedback